Save Cars

 Save Cars had no impact on global metrics other than a minor lift in return user sessions.

-While there was no movement on global KPIs, the team felt that due to the great signal of intent that was provided by Save Cars (STS was 3.3% for those that saved cars compared to a global STS of .3%) we should implement and expand on the Save Cars functionality in future experiments.
+While there was no movement on global KPIs, the team felt that due to the great signal of intent that was provided by Save Cars (session to sale (STS) was 3.3% for those that saved cars compared to a global STS of .3%) we should implement and expand on the Save Cars functionality in future experiments.

 This new experience also provided rich demand data from DriveTime's customers — a huge win.